 Large multinational banks are targets for many kinds of fraud.
 Chief among these is transaction fraud, in which a fraudster steals someone’s credit card number or credentials and attempts to charge goods and services illegally.
-For banks to protect their customers and contain losses associated with fraud, it’s necessary to monitor each card swipe, detect unusual or fraudulent activity, and make an immediate decision to allow the purchase to go through - or to block it as fraudulent.
+For banks to protect their customers and contain losses associated with fraud, it’s necessary to monitor each card swipe, detect unusual or fraudulent activity, and make an immediate decision to allow a purchase to go through – or to block it as fraudulent.

 VoltDB is used to apply bank business rules to a stream of card swipes, hundreds to thousands of times per second.
 Using stored procedures to manage the analytic logic, paired with state held in VoltDB, banks increase their ability to detect fraudulent cards on the first swipe.
 As blacklists and rules change, these are uploaded into VoltDB, where the new rules and stored procedures immediately affect card processing decisions.

 Banks using VoltDB are able to reduce fraud risk significantly, increasing their ability to detect fraudulent activity before multiple card swipes occur.